Freight Shipping from Miami to Norfolk

 How much does it cost to ship freight from Miami to Norfolk?

-Full truckload (FTL) rates from Miami, FL to Norfolk, VA currently range from $2,236-$2,756 for a standard dry van load over the 1,040-mile route.
+Full truckload (FTL) rates from Miami, FL to Norfolk, VA currently range $2,236-$2,756 (roughly $2.16-$2.65 per mile over 1,040 miles).
 LTL shipments typically cost $772-$1,284 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Norfolk?